Flexible work arrangements

 Rostered Day Off (RDO) arrangements may be organised by mutual agreement between individual employees and their manager and vary across the University.
 Options available to staff in any particular work area will be influenced by the nature of the work and the contact with clients and staff.
 In some areas, staff may work a nine day fortnight or a 19 day month arrangement by working additional time each week to accrue this RDO.

-The University recognises that working from home may be an effective option in some circumstances for a staff member and for the work area.
-The Working from Home Policy and Procedure enables employees to work from home if there is mutual agreement between the University, the employee and an appropriate Category 3 Delegate.
+The University recognises that working from another location may be an effective option in some circumstances for a staff member and for the work area.
+The Working from Another Location Procedure enables employees to work from another location if there is mutual agreement between the University, the employee and an appropriate Category 3 Delegate.

 End of year closure

-During closure of the University between 25 December and 1 January End of Year Closure Arrangements will be managed in accordance with the Leave of Absence Policy and Procedure.
+During closure of the University between 25 December and 1 January End of Year Closure Arrangements will be managed in accordance with the Leave of Absence Procedure.

 Employees may request workplace adjustments that will facilitate their ability to perform their work tasks, improve their work environment and manage any person impacts on their work environment.
 The supervisor of the work area and the University will determine whether the particular adjustment is reasonable and does not cause major difficulties or unreasonable costs to a person or the University.
 Employees with a disability are encouraged to speak with their supervisor to access the assistance and support available to them.